Certificate Games and Consequences for the Classical Adversary Bound: Public and private randomness in certificate games

+Using the same idea we can show that the public coin certificate game complexity $\CGpub$ is bounded above by randomized sabotage complexity.

-\end{proposition} \begin{proof} We show this by using the sabotage complexity protocol to build a $\CGpub$ protocol.
+\begin{theorem} The public coin certificate game complexity of a (possibly partial) function~$f$ is at most its sabotage complexity: $\CGpub (f) \leq \frac{9}{2} \RS(f)$. \end{theorem} \begin{proof} We show this by using the sabotage complexity protocol to build a $\CGpub$ protocol.
 Assuming that Alice has input $x$ and Bob an input $y$ such that $f(x)= 1- f(y)$, we construct a sabotaged input $z_{x,y}$ that is consistent with $x$ and $y$ as follows:

 On the input $z_{x,y}$, we know that a decision tree sampled from the distribution given by the $\RS$ protocol succeeds in finding a $*$ or $\dagger$ with probability $\geq 2/3$.
 The $\CGpub$ protocol is as follows: using public randomness, Alice and Bob sample a decision tree from the $\RS$ protocol and follow the path on the decision tree according to their respective inputs for at most $\RS(f)$ steps.
 With probability at least $2/3$ the randomly chosen tree finds a $*$ on input $z_{x,y}$ in $\RS(f)$ steps.
 Since the sabotaged input $z_{x,y}$ is consistent with both Alice's and Bob's input, the path on $x$ and $y$ on the decision tree is the same as that on $z_{x,y}$ until they reach a place where they differ (or encounter a $*$ in $z_{x,y}$).
 Alice and Bob pick a random position $t$ such that $1 \leq t \leq \RS(f)$ and output the $t^{th}$ query made in the corresponding paths on the tree.
 With probability $\frac{1}{\RS(f)}$, it is place corresponding to a $* \in z_{x,y}$ and they succeed in finding a place where the inputs differ.
 This gives a success probability $\geq 2/3 \frac{1}{\RS(f)}$ as the random decision tree sampled finds a $*$ on the sabotaged input $z_{x,y}$ with probability $\geq 2/3$. \end{proof}